 For complete safety information and operational instructions on the particular furnace/water heater unit installed in your motorhome, please refer to the water heater manufacturer's guide contained in your Owner's Packet or visit the water heater manufacturer's website.
-Product information is also available in the TMC Class B Supplement, available from the on-line TMC Owners Resource Information Service.
+Product information is also available in the TMC Water System Guide and TMC Class B Supplement, available from the on-line TMC Owners Resource document service.